128 Total complaints

 Crash: No Fire: No Unknown

-Jun 2025 STRUCTURE,UNKNOWN OR OTHER The vehicle has a class action suit for leaking sunroof that soaks the entire floor board of the vehicle.
+Jun 2025 STRUCTURE:BODY The vehicle has a class action suit for leaking sunroof that soaks the entire floor board of the vehicle.
 This happened to us and was repaired in 2023.
 It happened again currently and it is proving to be a defect of the build of the vehicle.
 This is happened to thousands of people all over the USA.
 This needs to be an official recall.
 They are trying to charge us $1000 because the warranty doesn’t cover the flooding the defect causes.
 Kuhn WV in Tampa is who has the car and they get this problem all the time.
 This is systemic and NHTSA must do something about it and force VW to recall the vehicles with sunroof issues.

 Incident: Oct 2022